 - a.
-Include a map showing all housing units by type of structure and outlining municipality boundary, census blocks, service areas or geographic areas that correspond with assessment record tabulations or field survey. - b.
+Include a map showing all housing units by type of structure and outlining the municipality boundary, census blocks, service areas, or geographic areas that correspond with assessment record tabulations or the field survey. - b.
 Enumerate and document all housing units by type of structure: single family, duplex, apartments (multiple family), and mobile homes.
 See Attachment B for illustrations of housing unit types. - c.
-Add any new units constructed and occupied since the last property tax assessment record.
-Attach a list of each new unit (must be completed and habitable) by structure type, address, and permit number. - d.
+Add any new units that have been constructed and occupied since the last property tax assessment record.
+Attach a list of each new unit (must be completed and habitable) by structure type, address, and permit number.
+If doing a 100% field survey, newly constructed units will be included. - d.
 Add live-aboard boats as housing units.
 Contact the harbormaster or conduct a boat-to-boat survey.
 If the number of residents living on each boat cannot be determined, an average population of one (1) will be used per boat. - e.
 Deduct housing units demolished since the last property tax assessment records.
-Attach a list of each demolished property by structure type and address. - f.
-Deduct dilapidated, uninhabitable housing, and housing under construction/renovation, from the housing inventory. - g.
-Deduct any housing units that can be classified as Labor Camp.
-These will have to be included as a group quarter facility. - h.
-Provide additional documentation for any unusual growth from previous year's data.

-3. Required documentation:
+Attach a list of each demolished property by structure type and address.
+If doing a 100% field survey, demolished units will not be included. - f.
+Deduct dilapidated, uninhabitable housing, and housing under construction/renovation from the housing inventory. - g.
+Deduct any housing units that can be classified as a Labor Camp.
+These will have to be included as a group quarter facility.
+Do not count these units in a 100% field survey. - h.
+Provide additional documentation for any unusual growth from the previous year's data. - 3.
+Required documentation: - a.

-- a.
 Final detailed inventory of housing units by type of structure after adding and removing units as necessary per Requirements above.
-Follow table format shown as Attachment C. - Map showing all housing units by type of structure and outline of municipality boundary, census blocks, service areas or geographic areas that correspond with the reference numbers in the inventory.
+Follow the table format shown as Attachment C. - b.
+Map showing all housing units by type of structure and outline of municipality boundary, census blocks, service areas, or geographic areas that correspond with the reference numbers in the inventory.
 See Attachment D for a sample. - c.
-Provide a list of the following units (as applicable) and compile the list using the table format shown as Attachment C. - i.
-New units, if any, added to the housing inventory.
+Provide a list of the following units (as applicable) and compile the list using the table format shown as Attachment C.

-- ii.
+- i.
+New units, if any, added to the housing inventory. - ii.
 Demolished units, if any, removed from the housing inventory. - iii.
 Uninhabitable and dilapidated units removed from the housing inventory. - iv.
 Units under construction/renovation not included in the housing inventory.